bobthemighty/talk-hotjar-monolith/talk.md

 tend to be consultants who get paid extremely well for working with software that they intensely dislike.
 Magento 1.0 is the COBOL of e-commerce platforms.

---
 ---
 <!-- .slide: data-background="./static/img/snowflakes.jpg" -->
 Remember!
-Not every part of your system is special <!-- .element: class="frosted" -->
+Not every part of your system is special <!-- .element: class="frosted light" -->

 Notes: That said, Magento does a LOT of stuff that you don't want to write for yourself.
 Tax calculations, special offers, discount codes, adding things to